-- If the goods are returned within 0-12 months, there is no need for payment of GST or reversal of ITC. - If the goods are returned after >12 months, the goods will be treated as having been supplied by the principal to the job worker. - The effective date of sale will be the initial date of removal of the goods. - GST will be payable at the rate prescribed for the goods which have been sent to the job worker.
+- GST will be payable at the rate prescribed for the goods which have been sent to the job worker.
 Interest will also have to be paid. - As per the current law, there is no contemplation of applying FIFO method.

-Whether unregistered Job Worker's place of business is required to be mentioned as additional place of business even though there is no sale of goods / dispatch of goods to customer from that place?

-No, there is no requirement in such a case.
+QUERY III Whether unregistered Job Worker's place of business is required to be mentioned as additional place of business even though there is no sale of goods / dispatch of goods to customer from that place?
+ANSWER No, there is no requirement in such a case.

-When the principal sends material to the job-worker (karigar) for undertaking job-work, what documents are required to be prepared/maintained?

-The following documents are required to be prepared/maintained by the 'principal' in relation to job work.

-- When goods are transported from the Principal to the job worker: - Delivery challan in terms of Rule 55 of the CGST Rules, 2017. - The details of challans in respect of goods dispatched to a job worker or received from a job worker or sent from one job worker to another during a quarter shall be included in FORM GST ITC-04 furnished for that period on or before the twenty-fifth day of the month succeeding the said quarter.
+QUERY 112 When the principal sends material to the job-worker (karigar) for undertaking job-work, what documents are required to be prepared/maintained?
+ANSWER The following documents are required to be prepared/maintained by the 'principal' in relation to job work.
+When goods are transported from the Principal to the job worker: - Delivery challan in terms of Rule 55 of the CGST Rules, 2017. - The details of challans in respect of goods dispatched to a job worker or received from a job worker or sent from one job worker to another during a quarter shall be included in FORM GST ITC-04 furnished for that period on or before the twenty-fifth day of the month succeeding the said quarter.
 [Rule 45(3) of the CGST Rules, 2017]. - Proper accounts of inputs and capital goods, as well as semi-finished goods and finished goods received from the job worker is to be maintained by the Principal in terms of section 143(2) of CGST Act.
 When the job-worker (karagir) removes goods from his premises and delivers them to the Principal, what documentation is needed from the job-worker's end so as to complete the transaction?

-The goods are to be returned under a delivery challan in terms of Rule 55 of the CGST Rules, 2017.

-Since the value of gold is not fixed and it keeps changing frequently, the making charges are decided on the day the job-worker delivers the goods to the 'Principal'.
+ANSWER The goods are to be returned under a delivery challan in terms of Rule 55 of the CGST Rules, 2017.
+QUERY 113 Since the value of gold is not fixed and it keeps changing frequently, the making charges are decided on the day the job-worker delivers the goods to the 'Principal'.
 Is there any format under GST for determining the making charges as per the prevalent gold rate?

-No such format is prescribed under GST law as the issue is not a legal but a commercial issue.

-If goods delivered by the job-worker are returned by the Principal for quality reasons, then what changes are to be made by the job worker in his document, e.g. if the delivery challan has 5 items, out of which 4 items are accepted and one is returned.
+ANSWER No such format is prescribed under GST law as the issue is not a legal but a commercial issue.
+QUERY 114 If goods delivered by the job-worker are returned by the Principal for quality reasons, then what changes are to be made by the job worker in his document, e.g. if the delivery challan has 5 items, out of which 4 items are accepted and one is returned.
 How should these changes be incorporated by the job worker?
+ANSWER